Narin Castle in Meybod – An Ancient Mud-Brick Fortress in Iran

 Visiting Hours

-Exploring Narin Castle in Meybod is an opportunity to immerse oneself in history and culture.
-The castle welcomes visitors from 9:00 a.m. to 1:00 p.m. and again from 2:00 p.m. to 5:00 p.m., offering a window into the past and a deeper understanding of the region’s rich heritage.
+Narin Castle is open to visitors daily from 9:00 a.m. to 1:00 p.m. and again from 2:00 p.m. to 5:00 p.m., allowing ample time to explore and appreciate this ancient site.